dzirtusss/vifari/README.md

   visible element and then use hjkl.

 - `t` is very handy to switch scrollable areas on very complex pages.

+- some sites are using invisible non-hidden text fields (to capture custom keystrokes?), which Vifari recognizes as valid text fields and auto-disables Normal mode.
+In such a case it helps to press `escape` so that this hidden field will loose focus, and continue in Normal mode.
+In very hard cases, use `escape+escape` to force unfocus from any place.

 ## Known issues